DC Super Hero Girls: Voice cast

-Media

-Web series

-The DC Super Hero Girls has a series of animated shorts on YouTube and their site centered on the young heroes and villains attending Super Hero High.
-The first season premiered on 1 October 2015.
-The second season premiered on 21 April 2016.
-The third season premiered on 26 January 2017, while the fourth season premiered on 18 January 2018.
-The fifth and final season premiered on 2 August 2018 and ended on 27 December 2018 as a cliffhanger.

-Television series
+Reboot television series

-In 2019, the DC Super Hero Girls franchise was rebooted as a TV series developed by Lauren Faust, with a continuity separate from that of the previous version of the franchise.
-Shorts connected with the series began to be released online on 10 January 2019 (the first short had previously received a sneak peek screening with showings of Teen Titans Go!
-To the Movies), and the full series premiered on Cartoon Network on 8 March 2019.
+In 2019, the DC Super Hero Girls was rebooted as a TV series developed by Lauren Faust, with a continuity separate from that of the previous version.
+Web series connected with the series began to be released online on 10 January (the first short had previously received a sneak peek screening with showings of Teen Titans Go!
+To the Movies), and the full series premiered on Cartoon Network on 8 March.